freenas/freenas-docs/userguide/virtualmachines.rst

 -----------------

 `Docker <https://www.docker.com/>`__
-can be used on %brand$ by installing it on a Linux virtual machine.
+can be used on %brand% by installing it on a Linux virtual machine.

 Choose a Linux distro and install it on %brand% by following the steps in :ref:`Creating VMs`.
 Using